aayostem/tts/tutorial/Audio/FinOps/phase8.v1.md

 506
 01:58:20,000 --> 01:58:30,000
-One: Backstage is running. `cd finops-idp && yarn dev`.
+One: Backstage is running. cd finops-idp && yarn dev.

 507
 01:58:30,000 --> 01:58:40,000